 Assurance of Learning (AoL)

-Assurance of Learning (AoL), or outcomes assessment, ensures that our graduates achieve the goals and outcomes we say they will achieve when we advertise our degree programs.
-AoL is a means of holding ourselves accountable to delivering what we say we will deliver to students and employers, as well as a way of supporting the continuous improvement of our degree programs.
+Assurance of Learning (AoL) refers to the systematic process of collecting data about student learning outcomes, reviewing and using it to continuously develop and improve the School's degree programs.
+AoL ensures our graduates achieve the goals and outcomes we say they will achieve when we advertise our degree programs.
+It is a means of holding ourselves accountable to delivering what we say we will deliver to students and other stakeholders, as well as a way of supporting the continuous improvement of our degree programs.

 What is the Business School doing about AoL?